glossary

 Does a resolution have to be signed by all directors?

-How do you write a Board of Directors Resolution?
+How do you write a board resolution?

 How many directors are needed to pass a resolution?